-24. The basic principle of benefit-sharing for collaborative projects will be the same as in the case of platform projects as we have set out in paragraphs 19 and 20 above, except that such arrangements must be agreed between the lead applicant and its industry partner before the commencement of the project.
+26. The basic principle of benefit-sharing for collaborative projects will be the same as in the case of platform projects as we have set out in paragraph 22 above, except that such arrangements must be agreed in writing between the lead applicant and its industry co-applicant before the commencement of the project.